awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-getting-started.md

 + [Step 4: Analyze the data](#analyze-data)

 ## Prerequisites<a name="traffic-mirroring-prerequisites"></a>

-Review the Traffic Mirroring considerations\.
-For more information, see [Traffic Mirroring considerations](traffic-mirroring-considerations.md)\.
-Also verify the following\.
-+ Make sure that the traffic mirror source and traffic mirror target are either:
++ The traffic mirror source and traffic mirror target must be in the same VPC or in VPCs that are connected \(for example, using VPC peering or a transit gateway\)\.
-  + In the same VPC, or
-  + In different VPCs that are connected via VPC peering, a transit gateway, or a Gateway Load Balancer endpoint\.
-+ The traffic mirror target instance must allow traffic to UDP port 4789\.
++ The traffic mirror target must allow traffic to UDP port 4789\.
 + The traffic mirror source must have a route table entry for the traffic mirror target\.
 + Security group rules and network ACL rules on the traffic mirror target cannot drop the mirrored traffic from the traffic mirror source\.

 ## Step 1: Create the traffic mirror target<a name="step-create-traffic-mirroring-target"></a>

-Create a destination for mirrored traffic\.
+Create a destination for the mirrored traffic\.

-**Create a traffic mirror target**
+**To create a traffic mirror target**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the **Region** selector, choose the AWS Region that you used when you created the VPCs\.
+1. In the **Region** selector, choose the AWS Region that you used when you created the mirror target\.

-1. On the navigation pane, choose **Traffic Mirroring**, **Mirror Targets**\.
+1. On the navigation pane, choose **Traffic Mirroring**, **Mirror targets**\.

 1. Choose **Create traffic mirror target**\.